 Modifications about when it comes to these roadside attractions.
 Some were modified from the start and others were reconfigured or repainted later in their life.
 Modified version include Chicken Boy in California, Frankenstein at Haunted Trails in Illinois, and even a recently-modified Spock head in Utah.

 Muffler men are seeing a resurgence in popularity and businesses across the country are eager to get their hands on one of these iconic roadside attractions.

 Some businesses are choosing to buy discarded originals but others are opting to have a new muffler man made to their specifications.
 Yes, brand new muffler men are being created today!

 Most of these new creations are coming from the workshop and mind of American artist Mark Cline of Enchanted Castle Studio.
 He’s makes updated versions from molds made from originals.
 Many of his creations are modeled after the smaller, 14-foot lumberjacks that were manufactured for a few years in the 1960s.
-These include a Soda Jerk in Macon, Illinois and a cowboy with an ice cream cone in Berlin, Maryland.
+These include a Soda Jerk in Normal, Illinois and a cowboy with an ice cream cone in Berlin, Maryland.